Christianalamassi/First-js-project/README.md

 <img src="img-readme/m-2.jpg">

-- In the footer the user gets the options of clicking the "Restart" button or the "Home" button, both easily to identify with added symbols.
+- In the bottom the user gets the options of clicking the "Restart" button or the "Home" button, both easily to identify with added symbols.

 <img src="img-readme/f-2.jpg">